Speak to me until I understand

 Second, we’re beginning to publish articles that will help artists improve their techniques and skills.
 We welcome submissions for articles, and you can expect them to start popping up on the site shortly.

 If you’re familiar with SE, you know about our guilds where writers can participate in discussions and challenges while receiving accountability and support.

 This small-group environment isn’t just for writers.
 This is why I’ve opened the first artists’ guild.
 It will be a unique place for people to request feedback on a piece, learn techniques from other artists, and hold a variety of in-depth discussions on what it means to be a Christian artist.
 You can register here.
 This guild is limited to 20 members, so sign up now to claim your spot!

 Along with the guild and articles, we have plans to further expand the art department in the future.
 I’m excited to watch how it grows, and I hope you are too.
 I’m so glad you’re going to come along for the ride of discovering the purpose of art with me!
 Hope to see you in the guild!

 Christine Eaton is a student attending Providence Christian College in Pasadena, California who loves stories and art.
 She can usually be found happily sipping tea, memorizing lines from the latest play she is in, caving in to her chocolate addiction, writing encouraging snail mail, or listening to music.
 Art is one of her largest passions, and her walls are covered in her sketches and paintings.
 She yearns to use her skills to glorify God by illustrating and writing her own children’s books that will teach children more about Jesus.

-Christine is excited to be a part of Story Embers and heading the art department.
-She enjoys meeting new people, so feel free to shoot her an email at email@example.com if you have questions about the art department or just want to make a friend.
+Christine is excited to be a part of Story Embers and heading the social media department.
+She enjoys meeting new people, so feel free to shoot her an email at email@example.com if you want to make a friend.